Onoba aculeus

-Onoba aculeus, common name the pointed cingula, is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.
+Onoba aculeus, common name the pointed cingula, is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

 The maximum recorded shell length is 4.2 mm.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 115 m.

 Distribution

 This species occurs in European waters and in the North and Northeast Atlantic Ocean.